ronreiter/interactive-tutorials/tutorials/learn-ts.org/en/Interfaces.md

 Using the above interface, any object declared with type `Dog` should have both a `name` property of type `string` and an `age` property of type `number`.

+An interface may also have optional fields, denoted using the `?` operator, as follows:

+    interface Dog {
+        name: string;
+        age: number;
+        vaccinated?: boolean;
+    }

+This interface allows omitting the property `vaccinated` if a person does not want to specify if his dog was vaccinated or not.

 Exercise
 -----------
 Your task is to create an interface named `Car`.
 This interface should possess two properties: `model`, which will be a string, and `year`, a number.
 Once you've defined the interface, make an object that fits the criteria set by the interface.